zenglenn42/utbc2019-hw-12-bamazon/README.md

 I love the performance of your non-blocking, asynchronous programming model.

-If I need something from you that would normally block, I just make the request, passing you a callback function.
+If I need something from you that would normally block, I just ...

+* make the request, passing you a callback function
-Time passes, other requests can be efficiently queued up.
-When you have what I need, you invoke my callback with the results I want and my program logic continues.
+* time passes, meanwhile while other requests efficiently queue up and get processed
+* when node has what I need, you invoke my callback with the results I want
+* and my program logic continues

 You process a lot of stuff because my thread is not camped out in the foreground waiting.